 Diabetes UK Northern Ireland has been successful in securing funding from the National Lottery Community Fund - Empowering Young People (formerly known as the Big Lottery Fund NI) to deliver a new project for young people aged 11-25 years living with type 1 diabetes in Northern Ireland.

-Over four years, we’re aiming to run a range of activities that will help young people boost their confidence and emotional wellbeing in managing type 1 diabetes.
-We want to connect with other young people living with type 1, build a peer support network and help young people to influence the way healthcare services are provided for young people.
+Over five years, we will run a range of activities that will help young people boost their confidence and emotional wellbeing in managing type 1 diabetes.
+We will also connect with other young people living with type 1 diabetes, build a peer support network and help young people to influence the way healthcare services are provided for young people.

 Take the lead for type 1 diabetes

 As a young person living with type 1 diabetes, you are central to the success of this project.
 We're asking you to take the lead on the project, help us plan and design these activities and tell us what matters most to young people.